Salzburg, Austria has a certain magic for us. We had to visit before our time in Europe ended. Here is our ultimate guide to Salzburg with Kids.

 What to See in Salzburg

-To get there take the Festungsbahn (funicular) or walk up.
+To get there take the Festungsbahn (funicular) or walk-up.
 The walk isn’t far or difficult, but it is uphill.
-We don’t suggest you attempt this hill with a baby
+We don’t suggest you attempt this hill with a baby carrier or a loaded stroller.
+The funicular is included in your museum entrance ticket.

 From the top of the castle, one can see all of Salzburg.
 The view was breathtaking.
 It’s more than just views, of course, the medieval castle is home to the Prince’s Chambers, Castle Museum, the Marionette Museum, the Museum of the Ranier Regiment, and is host to the Salzburg Fortress Concerts.